CianLevy/DWeb/README.md

 After creating the local ns-3 and ndnSIM installation, run the ```configure_waf.sh``` in the scripts folder to initialise the environment.

 ### Creating the Ethereum network
 Prior to running the simulation, the Ethereum network must be created and running.
-To create the network, run the ```start_here.sh``` script in the ```scripts``` folder.
+To create the network, run the ```start_ethereum.sh``` script in the ```scripts``` folder.
 Once the containers have been started along with their respective Ethereum client instances, connect to the ```multi_gateway``` container and start the miner as show in the commands below.

 ```bash
 docker exec -it multi_gateway bin/sh